RobDWaller/robdwaller.github.io/_posts/2018-10-26-python-fizz-buzz-test.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">it&#39;s almost too easy.
 I don&#39;t think you can figure out if someone is mid/senior from this</p>&mdash; @r4vi (@r4vi) <a href="https://twitter.com/r4vi/status/1050426504008622080?ref_src=twsrc%5Etfw">October 11, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-This was fair feedback but missed the point of the test slightly.
-When you run a developer test or assessment, I prefer the term assessment, you are not checking to see 'if' someone can write code and solve a problem.
-Instead you are looking to see 'how' a developer writes code and solves a problem.
+This was fair feedback but missed the point of the test slightly as it was never meant to be difficult.
+The reason is a developer test or assessment, I prefer the term assessment, is not checking to see 'if' someone can write code and solve a problem.
+Instead it assesses 'how' a developer writes code and solves a problem.
 And 'how' they solve the problem defines where they sit on the Junior to Senior spectrum.

 Personally as a manager I measure developers as follows: